DR.

 Measuring once is not enough.
 Trajectory is reading over time.

 Every three months, follow-up labs as clinically indicated.
-Every four weeks, a meeting with one of the four professionals.
-Each month, one area of ACTS is reviewed.
+Every four weeks, a meeting with one of the professionals I work with.
+Each month, one area of life is reviewed.
 The panel updates, the reading refines, the management adjusts.

 It is no longer “come back in a year for the next checkup.”
-It is you are in motion — and we follow the motion.
+It is you are in motion — and I follow the motion.

 The sentence that matters

 Normal is not the same as optimal.
 Medicine has changed.
 The tools to see trajectory exist.
-What still needs to change is the expectation that an annual exam with 12 basic markers is enough to answer the question you are actually asking:
+What still needs to change — and this is what I have been arguing for years — is the expectation that an annual exam with 12 basic markers is enough to answer the question you are actually asking:

 Am I well — or am I just undiagnosed?